MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

             cc[3] = 3;  //Boom!
 Only caught with -fsanitize=address
 ```

 Padding and alignment is platform dependent.
 It's a function of the CRT used on the Windows operating system and whether the target is x86, or amd64.
-Padding and alignment will also be different on Linux and Mac OS.
+Padding and alignment will also be different on Linux and macOS.

 ## Error Reporting

 Executables produced with -fsanitize=address can produce three (3) different types of error reports:

 - Command line
-- IDE
+- IDE display
 - Snapshot file

 For all the different types of errors, jump to the [catalogue](#Error-types) of error types below.